Victoria Lines Malta Walking Trail – The Most Scenic Hiking Route

 If you want to carry on the trail, just cross over the road into Triq Misraħ Għonoq and you'll soon pick up a well-maintained section of the wall.

 At the end of this section is mighty Fort Mosta.
-Even today, this is a mighty and imposing structure which makes it very difficult to carry on the walk.
+Even today, this is a mighty and imposing structure which makes it very difficult to carry on free walking tour of Valletta.

 We recommend finishing here.
 Circumnavigating the fort involves a steep climb along narrow ledges and is not generally advised.